TomasMikula/libretto/README.md

   That does not fit our idea of writing mere descriptions of programs.

-- **The cogintive load of making sure all the wires are connected.**
+- **The cognitive load of making sure all the wires are connected.**

   In ensuring that